dm-drogeriemarkt/log-capture/README.md

 ## Usage

+### Junit 4 vs 5

+If you still use Junit 4, you need to use LogCapture 2.x.x

+There is no guarantee, however, if and how long 2.x.x will be maintained.
+We plan to maintain it as long as it is needed, though.

 ### Maven

 Add log-capture as a test dependency to your project.
 If you use Maven, add this to your pom.xml: